Lecture Notes on High Dimensional Linear Regression: Least Squares and Penalized Least Squares

 To illustrate the geometry of the ridge solution, we consider the constrained formulation of the ridge problem; see Proposition \ref{prop:equivalence penalized constrained}.
 Figure \ref{fig:ridge geometry} demonstrates the impact of imposing the ridge constraint, represented by the sphere $\{\bm\theta\in\R^2\ :\ \norm{\bm\theta}_2\le c\}$ with $c=0.5$, on the least squares problem.
 The ridge solution $\hat{\bm{\theta}}_n^{r}$ is located at the intersection between the ridge constraint and the lower level set of the least squares loss at the lowest height (see Appendix \ref{app sec:convex analysis} Definition \ref{app:def:lower level set}) for which the intersection is non-empty.
 If the ridgeless solution $\hat{\bm{\theta}}_n^{rl}$ lies within the constraint boundary, then $\hat{\bm{\theta}}_n^{r}$ coincides with $\hat{\bm{\theta}}_n^{rl}$.
 Otherwise, the ridge solution $\hat{\bm{\theta}}_n^{r}$, by construction, is closer to the origin than $\hat{\bm{\theta}}_n^{rl}$, demonstrating the shrinkage effect of the ridge penalty.
 In general, $\hat{\bm{\theta}}_n^{r}$ is dense (i.e., contains no zero elements) with probability one.

 Figure \ref{fig:lasso geometry} illustrates the effect of the lasso constraint, represented by the rotated square $\{\bm{\theta}\in\R^2\ :\ \norm{\bm{\theta}}_1 \leq c\}$ with $c = 0.5$, on the least squares solution.
-Like the ridge solution, the lasso solution $\hat{\bm{\theta}}_n^l$ is located at the intersection of the lasso constraint and the lower level set of the least squares loss at the lowest height for which the intersection is non-empty. is located at the intersection between the lasso constraint and the lower level set of the least squares loss at the lowest height for which the intersection is not empty.
+Like the ridge solution, the lasso solution $\hat{\bm{\theta}}_n^l$ is located at the intersection of the lasso constraint and the lower level set of the least squares loss at the lowest height for which the intersection is non-empty.
 For small values of $c$, this intersection is more likely to occur along one of the coordinate axes.
 As a result, the lasso solution tends to be sparse, meaning that some components of $\hat{\bm{\theta}}_n^{l}$ are exactly zero.

 As discussed in Section \ref{sec:least squares}, the lasso estimator serves as an approximation to the $l_0-$estimator (\ref{l0 estimator}).
 This relationship becomes evident through visual comparison of Figure \ref{fig:lasso geometry} and Figure \ref{fig:l0 geometry}.
 The lasso constraint set $\{\bm\theta\ :\ \norm{\bm\theta}_1\le c\}$ is the convex hull (i.e., the smallest convex superset) of the constraint set underlying the $l_0-$estimator, which is given by: $\{\bm\theta\ :\ \norm{\bm\theta}_0\le c,\ \norm{\bm\theta}_\infty\le 1\}$.
 Further details on this approximation can be found in \citet{argyriou2012sparse}.